Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 ---
 1.Current version just working for MCPE 0.14.3.
 2.The update app for MCPE 0.15.0 has been submitted to App Store, This step can take a while (weeks, not months), so please be patient.
-3.OR mailto feedback@itoytoy.com to get beta app for MCPE 0.15.0.
+3.Mailto feedback@itoytoy.com to get beta app for MCPE 0.15.0.
 It Works!